This post may contain affiliate links. See my disclosure for more information.

 I also baked oatmeal breakfast cake for Sunday morning’s breakfast.
 I mixed all of the dry ingredients at home in gallon size Ziploc bags and wrote the wet ingredients needed on the bags along with baking instructions.
 Boy did that make things so much more efficient on baking day!

-These cakes were a big hit.
 I used quick cooking oats, which basically dissolved into the batter.
 This made for a dense, satisfying cake, without the texture of oats that some (un-named picky children) may not care for.
-I served the oatmeal breakfast cake with yogurt, juice, milk and coffee.

 I added chocolate chips to my cakes, but they’d be great with fruit as well.
 Fresh blueberries … mmm!
 Feel free to customize to your family’s liking.
-You could also use regular old-fashioned oats, too.
-I’ve made it like that and I really like the added texture.

 Want to know what else I planned for the week?

-I used ground beef to make taco meat that I stashed in the freezer in foil pans.
-The pan of chicken in this photo was for Chicken and Sausage Jambalaya, which I made in a large, electric roaster.
+- The pan of chicken in this photo was for Chicken and Sausage Jambalaya, which I made in a large, electric roaster.
 I cut up the chicken breasts and stored them in Ziploc bags until I needed the meat on Sunday night.
-I had planned on making pulled pork for one of their meals, but changed my plan when I found out that the church was providing pulled pork from a local BBQ place for the team.
-(It was YUM!!)

-Ground beef also made its way into these foil packets (this is only half of them).
+- Ground beef also made its way into these foil packets (this is only half of them).
 The group will be at a campground later in the week, and needed food they could cook over a fire.
-I used steak seasoning to season up ground beef, made large patties, and wrapped each one in a double foil square.
-I made pans of buttered potatoes using frozen hash brown cubes to go with the meat packets.
+I added steak seasoning to ground beef, made large patties, and wrapped each one in a double foil square.

-I left marinated chicken breasts in bags for them to stick in crock pots in the morning, so after a long day of working they can come back to ranch shredded chicken sandwiches.
-And for breakfasts I left foil pans of egg bakes, pancake muffins, sausages, and lots of fruit and yogurt.
-Since they’ll be out working every day, lunches will be sandwich fixings they can tote in a cooler with fruit and chips.
+- I left marinated chicken breasts in bags for them to stick in crock pots in the morning, so after a long day of working they can come back to ranch shredded chicken sandwiches.

 I’d love to hear what you’d plan if you had to cook for a crowd.
 When I found out I was going, I hit Pinterest looking for ideas of things that could be made and frozen, prepped ahead, and served a crowd.
-Speaking of freezing… this oatmeal breakfast cake freezes beautifully!
-We had almost a whole cake leftover, so I stashed it in the freezer for the team to take out later in the week.
-Just be sure to wrap tightly with foil.

 So what would you make??
 I’d love to add it to my list if I’m ever blessed enough to cook for a crowd like this again!